 “Getting to Paris is easy, but getting into it takes a David Downie.
 With fork, sturdy shoes and boundless curiosity, Downie probes deeply.
 And then with wit and enthusiasm, he serves it up masterfully.”—Mort Rosenblum, author of A Goose from Toulouse and Mission to Civilize: The French Way.

-My latest print and e-book efforts in this genre - each with striking photography by Alison Harris - are the critically acclaimed Paris, Paris: Journey into the City of Light (now into its 10th printing and available as an audiobook) and Paris to the Pyrenees: A Skeptical Pilgrim Walks the Way of Saint James.
+Other recent print and e-books – each with striking photography by Alison Harris - are the critically acclaimed Paris, Paris: Journey into the City of Light (now into its 10th printing and available as an audiobook) and Paris to the Pyrenees: A Skeptical Pilgrim Walks the Way of Saint James.
 Part adventure story, part personal memoir Paris to the Pyrenees is pure quirkiness and irreverence.

 “An entertaining read… fabulous company!”—Jacki Lyden, NPR's All Things Considered

 Listen to an interview with NPR's legendary radio host Jacki Lyden about the book and our adventure.